kuhyeon11/kuhyeon11.github.io/_posts/2024-08-25-clip_board.md

 <br />

 ### Write to rbp for ROP
-- If we use chunk's which address is end with 0x00?0 or 0x01?0, we can allocate chunk to stack.
+- If we use chunks whose addresses end with 0x00?0 or 0x01?0, we can allocate a chunk on the stack.
 - Overwrite main's return_address, and do ROP.
 - Be careful of stack's address alignment.
 <br />